Occupy's Weak Spot: Energy Policy...Lifestyle issues cloud rational discussions

 I also think we're way too quick at Occupy Wall Street to embrace everything that comes out of the environmental lobby without question.

-In journalism school, my professors told me time and again to "follow the money" and that's just as true now as when I left the City College of New York to attend the Columbia University School of Journalism in 1990.
+In journalism school, my professors told me time and again to "follow the money" and that's just as true now as it was when I left the City College of New York to attend the Columbia University School of Journlaism in 1990.

 So, let's look at the agriculture interests that oppose the Keystone pipeline in Nebraska.
 They're getting rich on ethanol right now, even though it's an environmental nightmare.